Shivam-ias/online-quiz-app/README.md

-# 🧠 Online Quiz Application
+# 🧠 Online Tech Quiz Application

 A full-stack **Online Quiz Application** developed using **Java**, **Spring Boot**, **Spring MVC**, and **MySQL**.
 This application provides a complete solution for online assessments, where users can register, log in, participate in quizzes, and receive instant results — all through a fully Java-based frontend and backend.